 “…[A]n attempt to give a description of this terrible Day is out of my Power,” Lovell later wrote.

 During the panic that followed, Adjutant Gen. Peleg Wadsworth gave Revere an order.
 Revere was to send his brig carrying artillery to help evacuate a schooner drifting toward the British fleet.
 Revere initially refused, then followed Wadsworth’s orders.

 Recrimination followed the disaster.
 Dudley Saltonstall was court martialed and dismissed from the Continental Navy.
-He turned to privateering.
+He then turned to privateering.

 A Massachusetts committee of inquiry investigated Paul Revere.
-Wadsworth charged him with disobeying his orders, and lengthy depositions showed Revere’s arrogance had earned him enemies.
+Wadsworth charged him with disobeying his orders.
+Lengthy testimony also showed Revere’s arrogance had earned him enemies.

 Though the committee didn’t rule one way or the other on his actions, the charges sullied Revere’s reputation.
 He tried to clear his name and demanded a full court martial.
-More than two years later, he was exonerated by a military panel.
+More than two years later, a military panel exonerated him.